Making the right decision could have a big impact on your future budget.

 Step-by-step guide to finding the right type of loan

 The following steps should help you find a loan that works for you.
-This is a guideline, so remember to take into account your personal financial situation when determining what type of loan you want to borrow.
+Use these steps as a guideline; your unique financial situation will impact the exact loan terms and amount you qualify for.

 - Estimate the interest rate and total cost of your loan by getting online quotes or using a calculator.

-Deciding what type of loan you want will impact your finances for years to come.
-It’s a big decision, and the right choice depends on what you want out of a lender.
-Take your time to compare all your options and find the loan the suits your needs.
+Deciding between a car loan and a personal loan can impact your finances for years to come.
+It’s a big decision, and the right choice will depend on what you want out of a lender.
+You should read up on your personal loan options and review how car loans work before settling on a loan.